benbalter/WP-Resume/readme.txt

 == Changelog ==

+= 2.1.1 =
+* Resume_in_query now looks for position post types in addition to the short code

 = 2.1 =
 * Dragdrop interface for reordering resume elements completely rewritten for greater compatibility
 * Handling of organizations in default resume template greatly improved (organizations are no longer required for all positions)